LashaSD/minesweeper.rbxl/README.md

 # 🎮 Minesweeper.rbxl

-A small project to explore UI development with Fusion.
+A small project to experiment with UI development using Fusion.
+This was built in just two days, so the code was written quickly and is subject to major refactoring.

 ## 🚀 Run Locally